SafeExamBrowser/seb-server/docs/useraccount.rst

 .. note::
       The role selection is only displayed for user-accounts that has user-account modification privileges like SEB Server administrator and institutional administrator.
 Roles can be combined by selecting more then one role.
-      For more information about roles and each role see the section [Roles and Use-Cases](#Roles and Use-Cases)
+      For more information about roles and each role see the section :ref:`roles_and_usecases`

 By selecting the "User Account" section on the left side menu, a SEB Server administrator will see a list of all user-accounts of all institution within a SEB Server instance.
 The filter above the list can be used to search a certain user account.